deepset-ai/haystack-demos/qdrant_indexing/README.md

 docker-compose ps
 ```

-Check if [Hayhooks](https://github.com/deepset-ai/hayhooks) is running by going to [http://localhost:1416/docs](http://localhost:1416/docs#) in your browser.
+Check if the Hayhooks server is running by going to [http://localhost:1416/docs](http://localhost:1416/docs#) in your browser.

 You should also see the documentation for the two pipelines under the `pipelines` section of docs: